 Economy tracker: UnemploymentContinue reading the main story Latest news:

-Unemployment fell by 154,000 to below 1.97 million in the three months to the end of August, the first time it has been below two million since 2008, according to the latest Office for National Statistics (ONS) figures.
+Unemployment fell by 115,000 to 1.96 million in the three months to the end of September, according to the latest Office for National Statistics (ONS) figures.

 - A person is classed as unemployed if not only out of work, but also actively looking for work and available to start work within a fortnight